QuadradS/server_api_rust/README.md

 # server_api_rust

-test rust project to understand how to create project with rocket
+Test project to understand the basics of how to work with Rocket Diesel

+Also implementation of a simple Authorization via base64 token

 # Routing
 - get /rustaceans get all rustaceans